Constructive Dismissal Guide

 What conduct amounts to a ‘fundamental breach’ entitling me to resign and claim constructive dismissal?

-There is no exhaustive list of behaviour but it can include breach of an express or implied term of your employment contract.
+There is no exhaustive list of behaviour but it includes breaches of an express or implied term of your employment contract.

 Examples of a ‘fundamental breach’ could include: